How To Use ADHD To Your Advantage and Your ADHD Superpower

 ADHD and Multitasking –

-One of our most valuable ADHD superpowers is our ability to multitask.
-We can juggle many different tasks at once and do them all well.
-This comes in handy when we are working on a project that requires us to switch gears often.
+One of your most valuable ADHD superpowers is your ability to multitask.
+You juggle many different tasks at once and do them all well.
+This comes in handy when working on a project that requires you to switch gears often.

 ADHD Entrepreneurs –

 Your ability to be creative, hyperfocus and solve problems is the perfect recipe for becoming an entrepreneur.
 In fact, many entrepreneurs have ADHD – including Richard Branson of Virgin fame.
 He says that he feels trapped in a regular job setting and needs to be free to work on his own ideas.

 Even though he didn’t get diagnosed with ADHD until later in his career, he always knew that something was different about him.
 This difference is a huge part of what makes him successful as an entrepreneur!